Best place to find information and services that your council provides...

 To date, under this initiative, we have successfully compulsory purchased seven properties.

 Then you may be eligible for a reduced rate of VAT (currently 5%) on the works of repair, maintenance or improvement.
 To apply for this you must complete a HMRC 708 form.

 You can report your concern about a vacant property near to you by contacting the Empty Homes Team on 01744 676246 or by email at firstname.lastname@example.org.

-Provide as much information as possible and a member of the empty property team will investigate further.
+Please provide as much information as possible and a member of the team will investigate further.